Skip to Main Content

 • Plasma carbamazepine concentration

-Routine monitoring of plasma carbamazepine concentrations is not recommended; however, levels may be useful where the patient:
+Routine monitoring of plasma carbamazepine concentrations is not recommended.
+Consider monitoring when investigating:

 Abnormal results